pyrddlgym-project/pyRDDLGym/docs/advanced.rst

    * - Discrete(type, {cases ...} )
      - Gumbel-Softmax trick

-The Gumbel-softmax trick, which we use for (approximately) reparameterizing discrete distributions on the finite support, works by sampling K standard Gumbel random variables :math:`g_1, \dots g_K`.
+The Gumbel-softmax trick, which is useful for (approximately) reparameterizing discrete distributions on the finite support, works by sampling K standard Gumbel random variables :math:`g_1, \dots g_K`.
 Then, a random variable :math:`X` with probability mass function :math:`p_1, \dots p_K` can be reparameterized as

 .. math::